cadbox1/react-monorepo-2020/README.md

 - [Visual Studio Code (vscode)](https://code.visualstudio.com/) for editing.
 - [Prettier](https://prettier.io/) for code formatting.

+Lerna isn't doing much right now except for running the prepare scripts in each of the package if they have a prepare script.

 ## 🔮 Future Development

-- Work out how to publish to npm.
-- Maybe some custom rollup config
+- Potentially replace microbundle with some custom rollup config.

-### Honerable Mentions

-[React Workspaces Playground](https://github.com/react-workspaces/react-workspaces-playground) extends Create React App's react-scripts to transpile local packages but [doesn't help you publish to npm](https://github.com/react-workspaces/react-workspaces-playground/issues/33).
-Create React App _does_ reload if a dependany package changes so that's more than enough for me.

 ## 💻 Running Locally

 Install dependencies and run the initial build.
+This will build each of the packages through the `prepare` script in the root.

 ```
 yarn
-yarn prepare
 ```

 ### App Development